Unzha

-The Unzha (Унжа) is a river in the Vologda Oblast and Kostroma Oblast in Russia, a tributary of the Volga.
+The Unzha (Унжа) is a river in the Vologda and Kostroma oblasts of Russia.
+It is a tributary of the Volga, which it enters at the Gorky Reservoir.
 It is 426 km long, and its basin covers 27800 km2.
 The Unzha begins at the confluence of the rivers Kema and the Lundonga.
 It flows into the Unzhensky Cove of the Gorky Reservoir.

 The Unzha freezes up between October and December and stays under the ice until April or May.
 The main tributaries are the Viga, Neya, and the Mezha.
 The towns of Kologriv, Manturovo and Makaryev are along the Unzha River.